magneticstain/PrivyPaste/README.md

 # set permissions for database service account
 mysql -e "GRANT SELECT, INSERT, UPDATE, DELETE ON privypaste.* TO 'privypaste'@'%'; FLUSH PRIVILEGES;"

+# if you plan on running MySQL and your HTTP server on the same device, you can limit the connectivity scope to just the localhost
+mysql -e "GRANT SELECT, INSERT, UPDATE, DELETE ON privypaste.* TO 'privypaste'@'127.0.0.1'; FLUSH PRIVILEGES;"
 ```

 Configure Apache how you would like.
 You can set it up as virtual hosts, SSL or non-SSL (we recommend SSL), etc.